 Among the advantages of nasal pillows is that they’re lightweight, compact, and have minimal contact with your face.
 They rest at the entrance of your nostrils to create a seal that channels air into your nose.

 - Full-Face CPAP Mask

-Many of the earliest versions of CPAP masks were full-faced, meaning they covered a larger area of the face, i.e., from the bridge of your nose to just beyond the bottom of your mouth.
+Many of the earliest versions of CPAP masks were full-faced, meaning they covered a larger area of the face, i.e. from the bridge of your nose to just beyond the bottom of your mouth.
 They’re a good option for people who breathe through their mouth or have a hard time adapting to nose breathing exclusively.

 - Nasal CPAP Mask

 Unlike a nasal pillow, nasal CPAP masks cover a larger area (from the bridge of the nose to the upper lip area).
-It delivers a more indirect but natural airflow than the nasal pillow mask and are often recommended for people who need a higher pressure airflow.
+It delivers a more indirect but natural airflow than the nasal pillow mask and is often recommended for people who need a higher pressure airflow.